-One could also take the argument a step further to argue from an existential perspective that those inherent potentials are incredibly unique and unrepeatable given what we know about the complexity of DNA and the process of genetic recombination.
-That uniqueness alone should tell us that what is aborted is not merely a clump of cells with some random future, but a highly specialized substance that is, biologically speaking, already in the act of reaching some end point.
-That endpoint will be completely unrepeatable in many ways in addition to sharing more generalized characteristics of persons “walking around on two legs.”
-That nascent human life, if allowed to continue, will come to its end one day with its own set of experiences—distinct episodes of love, laughter, sorrow, and suffering—and we have no right to assume these will be any less valuable than those of another.
-We have an obligation to their existence that was brought into being at conception, regardless of any extenuating factors of their parents—the drama, sadness, failures, accidents, even violence—that surround that moment.
-We have an obligation to not value our immediate circumstances over and above their very existence, but to give what is totally dependent and defenseless the freedom to enter into what Chesterton called “the supreme adventure” of life.
+Together, the practical, philosophical, and scientific problems of defining personhood combine in such a way as to cast enough doubt upon it as an ethical basis for abortion rights.
+Finally, one could take this cumulative argument a step further to argue from an existential perspective: what is created at conception is incredibly unique and unrepeatable given what we know about the complexity of DNA and the process of genetic recombination.
+That uniqueness alone should tell us that what is aborted is not merely a clump of cells with some random future, but a highly specialized, living substance that is, biologically speaking, already in the act of reaching an explicit endpoint.
+That endpoint will be completely unrepeatable in incalculable ways in addition to sharing more general characteristics of persons “walking around on two legs.”
+That nascent human life, if allowed to continue, will come to its end one day with its own set of experiences—distinct episodes of love, laughter, sorrow, and suffering—and we as a society have no right to assume these will be any less valuable than those of another.
+We have a responsibility to protect them, regardless of any extenuating human factors that surround the event of their creation—the drama, suffering, failure, even violence.
+We have an obligation to not value immediate circumstances over and above their very existence, but to give their totally dependent and vulnerable life the freedom to enter into what G.K.
+Chesterton called “the supreme adventure” of human existence.

 Christopher Kaczor, The Ethics of Abortion: Women’s Rights, Human Life, and the Question of Justice (New York: Routledge Annals of Bioethics, 2015), 59-60.